VernonGrant/gnu-c-language-manual/markdown/Postincrement-and-Ordering.md

 ### 10.4 Postincrement and Ordering

-Ordering requirements are loose with the postincrement and postdecrement operations (see [Postincrement and Postdecrement](Postincrement_002fPostdecrement.md)), which specify side effects to happen "a little later."
-They must happen before the next sequence point, but that still leaves room for various meanings.
+The ordering requirements for the postincrement and postdecrement operations (see [Postincrement and Postdecrement](Postincrement_002fPostdecrement.md)) are loose: those side effects must happen "a little later," before the next sequence point.
+That still leaves room for various orders that give different results.
 In this expression,

 ``` C
 z = x++ - foo ()